Chemical and Petroleum Engineering BEng (Hons) or MEng – 2020 entry

 Personal and professional skills

 We recognise that in order for chemical engineers to perform to the highest level, they need a wide range of skills in addition to technical proficiency.
-We also recognise that experience is the principal driving force in development of these skills.
+We also recognise that experience is the main driving force in development of these skills.

 Chemical engineers often work in teams to solve problems, they adopt leadership roles and are required to be effective communicators.
 Our Personal and Professional Skills programme is designed to give you a head start in developing your skills in these areas.